 If you are interested in additional information about the Maternal Opioid Misuse (MOM) Model, please contact MOMmodel@cms.hhs.gov.

-- Fact Sheet - MOM and InCK Model Overlaps (PDF)
+- Joint Fact Sheet - Inck and MOM Models

 - Press Release